-NA - 160 x 112 viewfinder video is not recommended as higher resolutions are preferred.
+NA\ - 160 x 112 viewfinder video is not recommended as higher resolutions are preferred.

 Note: High Definition Resolutions (720p, 1080p) are not recommended for Low Bandwidth networks.

 Note: All bitrates are based on a GOP setting of 5.

-- 3. When you are using the low resolution video such as 160x112 viewfinder video, we recommend that you take high quality image snapshots when you are ready to 'collaborate in detail.
-To do this, the Onsight Device operator simply holds down the image capture button to automatically send the still image to the remote participant.
-"Image Sharing Started" is displayed on the device. - 2.5.4 Audio Codec Management Options
+3. When you are using low-resolution video such as 160x112 viewfinder video, we recommend that you take high quality image snapshots when you are ready to 'collaborate in detail'.
+To do this, the Onsight camera operator simply holds down the image capture button to automatically send the still image to the remote participant.
+"Image Sharing Started" is displayed on the device.

+3.5 Preferred Audio Codec Management